technologytreasure/gilded-rose/README.md

 #### Prerequisite
 ```
-Java 11
+- Java 11
+- Maven
 ```

-##### To do the clone or download of project
+##### Instructions to run
 ```
+- To do the clone or download of project
-After downloading the project, access the root folder and to execute the command to maven run.
+- After downloading the project, access the root folder and execute the command to maven build the package.
-- mvn clean install
+--> mvn clean install
 ```

 #### Run the project with Spring Boot Embedded Server (by default, will use 8080 port)
 ```
-mvn spring-boot:run
+--> mvn spring-boot:run
 ```

 #### Examples of datas
 ```
-GET /v1/items
+GET /v1/items (Inventory)
 HttpStatus: 200
 [
     {